cyb3rpsych0s1s/audioware/book/pages/SETTINGS.md

 Usage can be:

-- `in-memory`: the audio is loaded all-at-once in-memory on game startup and kept around for the whole duration of the game session.
+- `in-memory`: the audio is loaded *all-at-once* in-memory on game startup and kept around for the whole duration of the game session.
   > this is useful for short sounds that are meant to be played frequently.
-- `on-demand`: the audio is loaded all-at-once each time on-demand, and never kept in-memory.
+- `on-demand`: the audio is loaded *all-at-once* each time on-demand, and never kept around.
-  > this is useful when you don't want to allocate memory for sounds, or that a sound is not meant to be played frequently.
+  > this is useful when you don't want to permanently allocate memory for sounds, or that a sound is not meant to be played frequently.
 - `streaming`: the audio is streamed on-demand.
   > this is useful for long-lasting sounds that should not be loaded all-at-once in-memory.
 A streamed sound is always loaded on-demand.